RequestNetwork/requestNetwork/packages/epk-signature/README.md

-# @requestnetwork/ethereum-private-key-signature-provider
+# @requestnetwork/epk-signature

+Ethereum Private Key Signature Provider.

-`@requestnetwork/ethereum-private-key-signature-provider` is a typescript library part of the [Request Network protocol](https://github.com/RequestNetwork/requestNetwork).
+`@requestnetwork/epk-signature` is a typescript library part of the [Request Network protocol](https://github.com/RequestNetwork/requestNetwork).

 Implementation of the signature provider from the private keys.
 The signature provider is used to make signature in the Request Network Protocol (e.g.: see [Request Logic](https://github.com/RequestNetwork/requestNetwork/packages/request-logic) and [Transaction Manager](https://github.com/RequestNetwork/requestNetwork/packages/transaction-manager)).